adamnieto/CoreWebsite/README.md

 # corewebsite
-A new and improved website for CoRE
+A new and improved website for CoRE (Computers, Robotics, and Engineering) Learning Community.